- Professor Luke March

 - MA Contemporary Russian Politics (organiser)

-- MSc The Politics of Post-Soviet Russia (organiser)
+- MSc Ideology and Politics of the Post-Soviet Space (co-organiser)

 - MA Social and Political Science (Cambridge)